5ar1m/target_market_analysis_for_credit_cards/README.md

-Statistical analysis to find potential customer group for new credit card .
+Statistical analysis to find potential customer group for new credit cards.